-Optical power budget, as defined in [ITU-T G.976], is a contractual performance budget which guarantees the system performance to be better than the minimum required BER performance defined in [ITU-T G.826] and/or [ITU-T G.828].
+Optical power budget, as defined in [ITU-T G.977], is a contractual performance budget which guarantees the system performance to be better than the minimum required BER performance defined in [ITU-T G.826] and/or [ITU-T G.828].

-The optical power budget starts from a simple linear quality factor (Q factor) which only takes into account degradation due to the ASE noise of amplifiers (mean Q).
-Then, the optical power budget allocates the penalties/impairments for all types of degradation (due to the transmission, due to terminal equipments, etc.).
-The degradation is estimated using a combination of theoretical analysis, computer simulations and direct measurements on experimental test-beds.
+Example 1 of the optical power budget starts from a simple linear quality factor (Q factor) which only takes into account degradation due to the ASE noise of amplifiers (mean Q).
+Then, the optical power budget allocates the penalties/impairments for all types of degradation (due to the transmission, due to terminal equipment, etc.).
+The degradation is estimated using a combination of theoretical analysis, computer simulations and direct measurements on experimental test beds.